be stubborn where it counts

 how to Be stubborn

-For you, you might feel the need to be a bit stubborn about pursuing a career goal, whether through employment or as a business owner.
-Perhaps you are not even sure yet what the thing you need to be a bit stubborn about is, you just know that something is not quite right at the moment, and want to spend some time working through what it is that you need to do to improve that.
+Perhaps you need to be a bit stubborn about pursuing a career goal, whether through employment or as a business owner.
+You might want to pursue work, a business or a project that you feel passionate about.
+Perhaps you are not even sure yet what the thing you need to be a bit stubborn about is, but you’re keen to figure it out.

 BE STUBBORN: A MANIFESTO